nix-community/nix-ld/README.md

 To figure out what libraries a program needs, you can use `ldd` on the binary or set the `LD_DEBUG=libs` environment variable.

+## Default Configuration for nix-ld

+In some scenarios, certain build systems or programs might ignore environment variables, which could disrupt the functioning of nix-ld.

+To counteract this, nix-ld implements a fallback mechanism.
+If the `NIX_LD` environment variable is not set, nix-ld will verify the existence of `/run/current-system/sw/share/nix-ld/lib/ld.so`.
+If this file exists, it will be used, alongside `/run/current-system/sw/share/nix-ld/lib`.

+This behavior essentially defaults back to the NixOS configuration for nix-ld.
+In terms of library paths, it will default to using the paths specified in `programs.nix-ld.libraries`.
+This ensures that nix-ld can function effectively, even when its configuration is not explicitly defined through the `NIX_LD` environment variable.

 ## Known Issues